-Dutchess BOCES is pleased to offer ed2go programs through the Adult Programs of Career and Technical Education.
+Dutchess BOCES is pleased to offer ed2go programs through ALI.
 Students can take online courses from the convenience of their homes or offices, anytime day or night.
-For more information about Dutchess BOCES' growing catalog of online courses, contact Dutchess BOCES at 845.483.3640.
+For more information about Dutchess BOCES' growing catalog of online courses, contact Dutchess BO-CES at 845.483.3640.
 To register for online courses, visit www.ed2go.com/dcboces.